Part A: Claims

 Chapter 6.5: Time limit for making claims

 6.5.1 Claims must be made within 4 years of the end of the tax year (for charitable trusts) or the accounting period (for other charities and CASCs) to which they relate.
-Claims made late won’t be paid.
+Claims made late will not be paid.

 6.5.2 For example, for a charity that is a trust a donation on 1 December 2010 falls in the tax year 6 April 2010 to 5 April 2011.
 A Gift Aid claim would have to be made in respect of that donation by 5 April 2015.